 Why Study Mathematics and Actuarial Science at Butler

-- All classes taught by professors with masters or doctoral
+- All professors have masters or doctoral degrees.

 - No more than 30 students/class.